stefangelova/prize-generator-flask-app/README.md

 ## Introduction

- For this project I have created a web application using Python and Flask, with two distinct services, one generating random numbers and the other random letters.
+ For this project I have created a web application using Python and Flask, with four distinct services, one generating random numbers and another random letters.
 Those two services get requested into the backend service and generate a prize from a set prize list.
  That output gets requested and displayed by the frontend and saved into the database.

 ## Risk Assesment